 Diploma in Diagnostic Radiography

-3 academic years on a full-time basis.
+3 academic years on a full-time basis

 Hospital clinical practice is an essential part of the training of a student radiographer.
-The objectives of clinical attachments for the students are to ensure that they are integrating clinical experiences with their academic instruction.
+The objectives of clinical attachment for the students are to ensure that they are integrating clinical experiences with their academic instruction.

-Each hospital has specially assigned one Clinical Liaison Supervisor to ensure that their well-being is well taken care of.
-It is imperative that students have hands-on practice, under the supervision of a qualified radiographer or radiation therapist.
-Such supervision and guidance is important as it prepares the students for professional practice after they graduate.
+Each hospital has specially assigned Clinical Liaison Supervisor(s) to ensure their personal well-being and learning objectives are well taken care of.
+It is imperative that students have hands-on practice, under the supervision of a qualified radiation therapist.
+Such supervision and guidance is important as it prepares the students for professional practice upon graduation.

 Clinical Placement schedule/roster can be accessed from myNYP Portal.